uaarg/shepard/README.md

 ## For X86 or arm64 Systems (ie Desktop + Laptop Computers + RPi)

 * Install Python3
+* Optional Step: It's highly recommended, you create a virtual env before installing dependencies.
+Activate the virtual environment and proceed.
+OS specific steps are available in the docs [https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/]
 * Initialize all submodules ```git submodule update --init --recursive```
 * Install the required dependancies via ```pip install -r requirements.txt```
 * You should now be able to run testing python scripts and launch the application